 beyond borders: territory is a meeting place

-Originally planned as a site-specific project in Lebanon, the project has pivoted in response to the war and the displacement and dispersal of participants.
-As previously conceived, the project focuses on cohabitation in ways that are propositional and speculative.
+Originally planned as a site-specific project in Lebanon, the project pivoted in response to the war and displacement and dispersal of participants.
+As previously conceived, we focused on cohabitation in ways that are propositional and speculative.
 During our pilot study in Lebanon, several of our interlocutors speculated that Lebanon is a laboratory—a site offering opportunities for experimental study and observation, a place to practice, to diagnose, to conduct tests and trials, a workshop where people collaborate in addressing vexing social, political, and ecological issues.
-This improvisational spirit and dedication to imaginative practice guides this project.
+This improvisational spirit and dedication to imaginative practice guided this project.

-In moving beyond stories of damage, resilience, and heroism that often characterize worldviews and understandings of territory, Beyond Borders explores the capacities of stories to propose alternate and more regenerative ways of living in the world.
+In moving beyond tropes of damage, resilience, and heroism that often characterize understandings of territory, Beyond Borders explored the capacities of stories to propose alternate and more regenerative ways of living in the world.
 Along with policy, statecraft, and legislation, the future of migration, mobility, and living together will originate with stories—those exiled, those forgotten, and those not yet imagined.
-Our work aims to surface those stories that have been lost and to generate those that have not yet been told.
-Seeing stories as consequential, our work argues that unless we radically shift the stories we live by, we are destined for annihilation.
-During this week-long laboratory, we explore how repair and restoration can expand our view of what is possible.
-Through practice-based activities and conversation we explore a range of questions, drawing on the diverse and robust work of participants:
+Seeing the tales we tell and the narratives we construct as consequential, this work argued that unless we radically shift the stories we live by, we are destined for annihilation.
+During this week-long field laboratory, we were guided by a series of questions, drawing on the diverse and robust work of participants:

 -